artyomlao/GymApp/README.md

 # GymApp

-Some spring security things(basic auths) and also jwt that is located in another branch
+Some spring security things(basic auths) and also JWT is located in another branch